UiPath/uipath-llamaindex-python/samples/gym-sample/USAGE.md

 This sample demonstrates how to build agents that support **both CLI execution** with properly typed inputs **and batch evaluation** across multiple datapoints using two separate graph builders.

+# Installation

+This needs to be installed first in the path using `uv pip install -e .`

 ## Summary

 **The Solution:** Use **two separate graph building methods**: